kkashleva/SemChangeDetection/models/README.md

   Path to a .txt file with target words
 - --corpora_paths
   Paths to PREPROCESSED corpora separated with ; The entire string with paths has to be surrounded with quotes
-- --corpora_language
-  One of these: english, german, latin, swedish
 - --output_path
   Path to a result file with embeddings
 - --bert_layers